n9643020-oss/n9643020-oss/README.md

 ## 📌 About Aavesh

-> *Aavesh is the Electronics and Development Club of **IIITU**, driving a culture of hands-on learning, applied research, and open innovation.*
+> *Aavesh is the Electronics and Development Club of **[Your College Name]**, driving a culture of hands-on learning, applied research, and open innovation.*

 We work at the intersection of **Electronics, Embedded Systems, AI/ML, and Software Development** — and this repository is the living record of what our members go on to build, research, and contribute to, both inside and outside the club.